 Everyone stopped laughing unsure what was wrong with her.

 Then she started nodding, followed by a huge grin, and cackled so loudly the men came out of the bar opposite to see what was going on.

-Then she climbed onto the bus where several of the women had a towel robe and a change of clothes waiting for her.
+She climbed onto the bus, where several of the women had a towel robe and a change of clothes waiting for her.

 Several weeks later, Rupert Caterham the area manager for Wings came to check on El Rubio’s cottage pies and showed us thirty-odd letters written by this group congratulating the Fontainebleau on its hilarious entertainment program.